 The following quote illustrates his benevolence:

-The Lumber Baron’s lasting legacy includes the Muskegon Museum of Art, Hackley Park, (former) Hackley Hospital, Hackley Library, Hackley and Hume Historic Sites, Administration Building and Hackley Stadium, home of Muskegon Big Red football) and Muskegon Museum of Art.
+The Lumber Baron’s lasting legacy includes Hackley Public Library, Hackley and Hume Historic Sites, The Administration Building, Hackley Stadium (home of Muskegon Big Red football) and Muskegon Museum of Art.

 One of the most photographed statues of Charles Hackley is located outside the Culinary Institute of Michigan.
 Mr. Hackley sits on a bench with plenty of room for visitors to come sit beside him and overlook Hackley Park.

 To celebrate the anniversary of his birthday, We have some suggestions: Snap a selfie with Charles on his bench and then head over to Hackley Park for a scenic stroll.
-The park is still splendidly decorated for the holidays on January 3rd.
+The park is still splendidly decorated for the holidays in early January.

 The 2.3-acre park features four statues at each corner: President Abraham Lincoln, Admiral Farragut (by sculptor Charles Niehaus) General U.S. Grant and General William T. Sherman (both by sculptor J. Massey Rhind).